RECTOR-LABS/recMEV-installer/README.md

 This method will:

+- Create ~/.local/bin if it doesn't exist
+- Add ~/.local/bin to your PATH (if needed)
-- Download the binary
+- Download and install the binary
-- Install recMEV to your system

 ### Option 2: Direct Script Execution